playmakerchain/powerplay-builtins/descriptions.md

 - `Voting.sol`

-    Voting intends to modify governance params 'BaseGasPrice' in VechainThor by executor.
+    Voting intends to modify governance params 'BaseGasPrice' in PowerPlay by executor.
 First a voting will be proposed by an approver, and the approvers will vote it in a week.
 If two thirds of approvers approver the voting, the voting can be executed.